 The name of the nominated first aider(s) should be posted in the canteen and other prominent position.
+Remember the name.

 The first aider should be the first person contacted in the event of an injury or health problem on site.